Fortress-Blast/Fortress-Blast/README.md

 - `sm_fortressblast_bot_max <#>` - Minimum time for bots to use a powerup.
 Default 15.
 - `sm_fortressblast_drop_rate <0-100>` - Set the chance a player will drop a powerup on death out of 100.
 Default 0 (5 recommended).
 - `sm_fortressblast_drop_team <0-2>` - Set the teams that will drop powerups on death.
 0 = Both (default), 1 = RED, 2 = BLU.
 - `sm_fortressblast_mannpower <0-2>` - Set whether Mannpower powerups are replaced with Fortress Blast powerups.
-0 = Don't replace, 1 = Replace only if there is no .json file (default), 2 = Always replace.
+0 = Don't replace, 1 = Replace only if there is no .json file, 2 = Always replace (default).

 Known bugs (v0.1)
 -----------------

+- Chat message happens during waiting for players.
 - Dying sometimes does not remove powerups.
 - Menus display all items with numbers despite them not being links.
 - Not all Mannpower powerups end up being replaced.